 When a student has been hospitalized and/or admitted to a day treatment program for mental health reasons, a staffing must be held with school personnel prior to the student's return to JCA.
 A doctor's release must be presented at the time of the staffing.
-Parents will be required to sign a release of information form to allow the JCA Counseling Department to exchange information with the mental health provider.
+Parents must sign a release of information form to allow the JCA Guidance Department to exchange information with the mental health provider.
 Included in this release should be a statement indicating if treatment will be ongoing and the medication, if any, the student will be taking and for what duration.
-The JCA administration may require the student to be reevaluated at a later date and submit a report, and/or may require the student to maintain or enter a counseling program as a condition of continued enrollment.
+The JCA administration may require the student to be reevaluated later and submit a report, and/or may require the student to maintain or enter a counseling program as a condition of continued enrollment.